prisms-center/phaseField/index.md

 ***
 ## Announcements

+- A new video tutorial covering PRISMS-PF installation, running of a sample application and results visualization has been uploaded to the new [PRISMS Center YouTube channel](https://www.youtube.com/watch?v=4mVAvnFW7Gc).
+It is also visible in the [Tutorials](https://github.com/prisms-center/phaseField/blob/gh-pages/pages/tutorial.md) section.
+More PRISMS-PF tutorial videos will be available soon.

 - 8/1/2020: We are working on resolving compatibility issues between PRISMS-PF and the latest version of deal.ii (9.2.0).
 Until we have a working version, please use [deal.ii version 9.1.1](https://www.dealii.org/9.1.1/index.html).
 We will send an update when these issues are resolved.

 - 6/23/2020: PRISMS-PF Docker Image Update.
 We have updated the PRISMS-PF Docker image to use the current version of PRISMS-PF (2.1.2).
 This update should solve the compatibility issues between the core library and the applications from the previous image.
 We have also created a [new repository](https://hub.docker.com/r/prismspf/prismspf) on Docker Hub where the new image, as well as all upcoming images, will be stored.
 Please follow the updated [instructions for the Docker installation](https://prisms-center.github.io/phaseField/doxygen_files/install_prismspf.html) to download and launch containers using the new image.